weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 vagrant up
 ~~~

-Vagrant pulls down and configures the ubuntu images.
+Vagrant pulls down and configures the Ubuntu images.
 This may take a few minutes depending on the speed of your network connection.
 For more information on how Vagrant works, please refer to the [Vagrant documentation](http://vagrantup.com).

 You may be prompted for a password when `/etc/hosts` is being updated during the Vagrant setup.
 You can bypass this step by pressing return.